appcircleio/appcircle-docusaurus/docs/account/my-organization/security/authentications/store-sso-authentication.md

 ---
-title: Testing Portal SSO Authentication
+title: Enterprise Portal SSO Authentication
 description: Set up single sign-on (SSO) for distributing your applications, enhancing security and simplifying the login process.
 tags: [sso, distribution, okta, auth0, entraid, azure, saml, openid]
-sidebar_position: 3
+sidebar_position: 4
 ---

-# Testing Portal Single Sign-On (SSO) Providers Configuration
+# Enterprise Portal Single Sign-On (SSO) Providers Configuration

 ## 1. Introduction

 Single Sign-On (SSO) allows users to log in to Appcircle using their existing credentials from an Identity Provider (IdP).
 By integrating SSO, organizations can streamline user access management, enhance security, and provide a seamless login experience across multiple platforms.

-This document specifically covers the SSO configuration for the Testing Portal (Testing Distribution module).
-Please note that a separate SSO configurations exists for the [Appcircle Login](/account/my-organization/integrations/authentications/sso-authentication) and [Enterprise Portal](/account/my-organization/integrations/authentications/store-sso-authentication).
+This document specifically covers the SSO configuration for the Enterprise Portal (Enterprise App Store module).
+Please note that a separate SSO configurations exists for the [Appcircle Login](/account/my-organization/security/authentications/sso-authentication) and [Testing Portal](/account/my-organization/security/authentications/distribution-sso-authentication).
 This document does not cover those configurations.

 Currently, this configuration supports enabling SSO with only one identity provider at a time.
 Adding multiple SSO providers is not supported at this moment but may be available in the future.